Python REPL as a presentation framework

 execution in the background.
 Next idea: Build my own script that can somehow

-it inbetween showing slides.
+take Python code and eval/exec it inbetween showing slides.
 Maybe something

 browser-based?
 Or I could make a fake Python REPL and interpret some special